silverstripe/silverstripe-activedirectory/docs/en/developer.md

 Once the job runs, it will enqueue itself again, so it's effectively run on a schedule.
 Keep in mind that you'll need to have `queuedjobs` setup on a cron so that it can automatically run those queued jobs.
 See the [module docs](https://github.com/silverstripe-australia/silverstripe-queuedjobs) on how to configure that.

+If you don't want to run a queued job, you can set a cronjob yourself by calling:

+	/usr/bin/php framework/cli-script.php dev/tasks/LDAPMemberSyncTask

+### Syncing AD groups and users on a schedule

+Similarly to syncing AD users, you can also schedule a full group and user sync.
+Group mappings will be added automatically, resulting in Members being added to relevant Groups.

+As with the user sync, you can separately set the group sync to be destructive:

+	LDAPGroupSyncTask:
+	  destructive: true

+And here is how you make the job reschedule itself after completion:

+	LDAPAllSyncJob:
+	  regenerate_time: 28800

+If you don't want to run a queued job, you can set a cronjob yourself by calling the two sync tasks (order is important, otherwise your group memberships might not get updated):

+	/usr/bin/php framework/cli-script.php dev/tasks/LDAPGroupSyncTask
+	/usr/bin/php framework/cli-script.php dev/tasks/LDAPMemberSyncTask

 ### Migrating existing users

 If you have existing Member records on your site that have matching email addresses to users in the directory,